bpteam/quick-parse-wizard/README.md

 # Quick Parse Wizard

-php classes for work with text and html
+php classes for help to developers for setup scrappers with additional tools

 ## Installation